Trump, Biden trips illustrate Electoral College calculations

 Trump traveled to Pennsylvania twice in the week before he tested positive for the coronavirus.
 With 20 electoral votes, the state is anchored by large cities — Philadelphia to the east, Pittsburgh to the west.
 But the rest of Pennsylvania is largely rural, comprised of small cities and towns where Trump ran up the score four years ago.
 He will need to again, in even greater numbers, as his prospects have slipped since 2016 in vote-rich suburban Philadelphia, where he underperformed by past Republican measures.

-That helps explain why Trump is holding a rally Tuesday at the airport in Johnstown in Cambria County, a historic coal and steel area that narrowly backed Barack Obama in 2008.
+That helps explain why Trump is holding a rally Tuesday at the airport in Johnstown in Cambria County, a historically coal and steel area that narrowly backed Barack Obama in 2008.
 But it has trended Republican for the past three decades and, in the 2016 election, Trump scored a 37 percentage-point victory.
 It is substantially whiter and has lower median incomes and lower rates of college-degree attainment than the rest of Pennsylvania.

 Biden has also visited Johnstown, staging a drive-in rally at the train station while touring parts of Ohio and Pennsylvania by rail late last month.
 The former vice president has tried to cast himself as a champion of working-class voters while he accuses Trump of focusing on stock market returns and Park Avenue values.
-Biden says he would like to reduce Republican advantages in conservative areas, even if he cannot win them outright.
+Biden says he would like to cut into Republican advantages in conservative areas, even if he cannot win them outright, saying that he’d like to make up for Democrats long ignoring white, working-class voters.

-“If we just cut the margin, it makes a gigantic difference,” Biden said after his Johnstown rally.
-“A lot of white working-class Democrats thought we forgot them and didn’t pay attention.”

 Despite the pandemic, Trump’s campaign has prioritized in-person events and aggressive door-knocking as it tries to turn out new and low propensity voters, including more members of the white working class who may have backed Democrats in the past but now favor the president.